blacqvve/DMO-Bot/README.md

 # DMO-Bot
-A bot application for Digimon Masters Online game
+A bot application for Digimon Masters Online game.
+WIP.